Souliote War (1803): Conflict

 The military chief of the Souliotes was the priest Samuel, who was in charge of the magazines on Kungi, leading 300 families in the battle.
 One of the two hills in the region, called Bira (Kiafa) was abandoned by the clan of Zervas, leaving the other hill, Kughi, as the only stronghold of the Souliotes.
-Ali Pasha`s aim was not only to expel the Souliotes, but also to capture their leaders and hold them hostage.
-Therefore, he ordered his son Veli to come to an agreement, a treaty, with Foto Tzavela, the father of Kitsos Tzavelas, later Prime Minister of Greece.
-On 12 December 1803, Veli Pasha and Foto Tzavela signed a capitulation treaty which included a provision that the main pharas of the Souliotes, including those of Drakos and Zervas, to relocate to Parga.
+Ali Pasha's aim was not only to expel the Souliotes, but also to capture their leaders and hold them hostage.
+Therefore, he ordered his son Veli to come to an agreement, a treaty with Fotos Tzavelas, the father of Kitsos Tzavelas, later Prime Minister of Greece.
+On 12 December 1803, Veli Pasha and Fotos Tzavelas signed a capitulation treaty which included a provision that the main clans of the Souliotes, including those of Drakos and Zervas, to relocate to Parga.

 In an act of treachery that had become familiar to the Souliotes, Ali Pasha planned to seize them as hostages on the road to Parga.
 Ali's soldiers were ordered to set up an ambush on the road.
 However, Ali's own troops were moved to countermand his orders.
-Some Muslim beys of Paramythia and Amartoli, members of Veli's army, hearing of this plan, informed the Souliotes, who changed their itinerary at the last minute and managed to survive.
-The Zervas clan subsequently made its way to Messinia in the Peloponnese peninsula of Greece, where they established the village they named Romiri and the Turks, ironically, named Veli.
-There, the priest Lambros Zervas, known as Papa Lambros, continued to gather arms for the Greek Revolution, sending guns to his brother, Diamantis Zervas, a leader in the Greek Revolutionary Army.
+Some Muslim beys of Paramythia and Amartoloi, members of Veli's army, hearing of this plan, informed the Souliotes, who changed their itinerary at the last minute and managed to survive.
+The Zervas clan subsequently made its way to Messenia in the Peloponnese peninsula of Greece, where they established the village of Romiri.
+There, the priest Lambros Zervas, known as Papa Lambros, continued to gather arms for the Greek Revolution, sending guns to his brother, Diamantis Zervas, a leader in the Greek revolutionary army.

 Meanwhile, the priest Samuel refused to trust the capitulation treaty with Ali, so on the hill of Kungi, he withdrew to the magazine filled with munitions and declared that no infidel would employ these, which were entrusted to his care, against Christians.
 He then lit the magazine, causing an enormous explosion and dying a martyr.